Photometry#

 tstart = time()

-background, _ = estimate_background(image)
+background, _ = estimate_background(image, box_size=background_box_size, filter_size=background_filter_size)

 image_noback = image.subtract(ccdproc.CCDData(background, unit="adu"))